johnathanvman/F6/index.md

 						Entrys.push(
 							"We spelunk inside AMAP.
 We stumble upon a"+ String(choose([" "," "," shiny "," transparent "," rippling "])+map[party.y][party.x].units[0].Name.replace(" Slimegirl"," ")).toLowerCase()+
-							choose(["puddle","orb of goo","glob of goo stuck to a stalagmite","glob of goo hanging from a stalactite","blob"])+ choose([" with a struggling mousegirl inside it.
+							choose([" slug made of slime.
+It leaves a slick trail as it wanders around","puddle","orb of goo","glob of goo stuck to a stalagmite","glob of goo hanging from a stalactite","blob"])+ choose([" with a struggling mousegirl inside it.
 The mousegirl looks at me and waves frantically.
 She digests almost instantly when the slime suddenly takes the form of a woman"," with a skull within it. it plops out and rolls away haphazardly when the slime slowly takes the form of a woman"," with bones floating within it.
 They clatter to the ground as the slime slowly takes the form of a woman"," that quickly forms a humanoid shape",".
 It slowly takes on a feminine form",".
 When we get closer it morphs into a shapely woman"])+choose([".
 She looks ready for another meal!"," looking at us while licking her transparent lips.
-She must be hungry!"," with a narrow waist.
+She must be hungry!"," with dummy thicc hips.
+She didn't get those by nibbling on moss, and she's clearly ready to add to them!"," with a narrow waist.
 She must be ready for a meal!",".
 She starts walking towards us, ready for a fight!"]))
 					}else{
 						Entrys.push("We spelunk inside AMAP.
 We stumble upon AHOS who looks ready for a fight!")
 					}
+				}else if(map[party.y][party.x].tag == "Canyon"){
+					Entrys.push("We travel through AMAP.
+Above us, AHOS perches from a cliff and spots our group walking below.
+She drops and starts flying at us, ready for a fight!")
+					Entrys.push("We travel through AMAP. "+choose(["A drop of drool falls down onto my face.","I hear someone sneeze above us.","A feather lands on "+AnyUnit.Name+"'s head."])+" I look up and see AHOS flying above as she watches our group pass below.
+She glides down, ready for a fight!")
 				}else if(map[party.y][party.x].tag == "Dungeon"){//
 					if(map[party.y][party.x].name == "Boss"){
 						Entrys.push("We walk into the Throneroom, ready for the final fight.")